Grafting is one of the most interesting forms of plant propagation.

 So in reality, you have two very different plants, now growing as one.

 If you look closely at the above photo, Duston is grafting a scion from a Laceleaf Weeping Japanese Maple onto a Japanese Maples seedling.
 The seedling he is working with has green leaves, and is upright growing.
 If not grafted, this tree would grow to a height of 20 feet or more, and would have very boring, green leaves.
-Because of his efforts, the plant the he is creating will look like the one below.

 The scion that Duston is grafting to the rootstock was taken from this tree.
 The Laceleaf, Weeping Japanese Maple is one of the most beautiful landscape plants on this planet.
-This tree is very low growing, most are not more than 4í tall.
+This tree is very low growing, most are not more than 4’ tall.
 See the photo above.

 The branches spread out, making the tree wider than it is tall.
 The branches weep from the top of the tree to the ground, the foliage is deep red in color and the leaves are delicately cut on the edges.
 This plant is breath taking during the spring and summer months.
 Nobody walks by this plant without taking notice.
 It is just as interesting during the winter, the weeping branches create a very unique effect even though the plant is without leaves.